 The Office for Professional Responsibility Child & Youth Protection Victim Assistance provides response to allegations of child sexual abuse by clergy.
 It provides psychological, spiritual and outreach assistance to victims.
 It promotes awareness and education of the Catholic and non-Catholic community of child sexual abuse.

 If you suspect that a child is in imminent danger, please call 911 immediately.

-The Catholic Diocese of Memphis in Tennessee encourages all victims, or parents of minors who are victims, of sexual abuse by a bishop, priest, deacon or diocesan employee or agent, to report such abuse by phoning any of the following numbers:
+The Catholic Diocese of Memphis in Tennessee encourages all victims, or parents of minors who are victims, of sexual abuse by a bishop, priest, deacon or diocesan employee or agent, to report such abuse.
+Helpful contact numbers are listed below:

 All reports will be treated in a confidential manner.
 The Diocese of Memphis offers a program of psychological and spiritual assistance to abused victims in need.

 The word virtus derives from Latin, and means valor, moral strength, excellence, and worth.
 In ancient times, virtus denoted a way of live and manner of behavior that always aspired to the highest, most positive attributes of people and aspects of human interaction.
 VIRTUS is the brand name that identifies best practices programs designed to help prevent wrongdoing and promote “rightdoing” within religions organizations.
 The VIRTUS programs empower organizations and people to better control risk and improve the lives of all those who interact with the Church.